| HMRC Reference:Notice 700/45 (October 2012) | View Change History |

 Similarly, on 31 October 2009 the earliest accounting period that can be claimed for will also be that ending on 30 April 2006.

-The time limit for making claims was increased with effect from 1 April 2009 from three years to four.
+The time limit for making claims was increased with effect from 1 April 2009 from 3 years to 4.
 However, in order to make sure that the accounting periods that were out-of-time on 31 March 2009 are not brought back in-time by the change, the following transitional arrangements apply.

 Thus, on 31 March 2009, the earliest accounting period for which a claim may be made is that ending on 28 February 2006 (for which the due date of the return was 31 March 2006).